-With the substantial increase in the number of obese Americans over the past several decades, the use of bariatric surgery has increased as well.
-According to a statistical report from the Agency for Healthcare Research and Quality (AHRQ), the annual number of bariatric surgeries in the United States increased from 13,386 to 121,055 between 1998 and 2004, a change of more than 800% [23].
-According to the American Society for Metabolic and Bariatric Surgery (ASMBS), the number of bariatric surgeries performed in the United States increased from 158,000 in 2011 to 256,000 in 2019, an increase of 62%, with the biggest jump occurring between 2017 and 2018 [24].
-Weight loss and metabolic outcomes after bariatric surgery are of similar magnitude in men and women; however, women continue to undergo bariatric surgery more often than men, comprising more than 80% of procedures [25; 48].
+With the substantial increase in the number of obese Americans over the past several decades, the use of metabolic and bariatric surgery has increased as well.
+According to a statistical report from the Agency for Healthcare Research and Quality (AHRQ), the annual number of metabolic and bariatric surgeries in the United States increased from 13,386 to 121,055 between 1998 and 2004, a change of more than 800% [19].
+According to the American Society for Metabolic and Bariatric Surgery (ASMBS), the number of metabolic and bariatric surgeries performed in the United States increased from 256,000 in 2019 to 279,967 in 2022, an increase of 9.36%, with the biggest jump occurring between 2020 and 2021 [20].

+Weight loss and metabolic outcomes after bariatric surgery are of similar magnitude in men and women; however, women continue to undergo metabolic and bariatric surgery more often than men, comprising more than 80% of procedures [21; 22].
 Men also tend to wait longer and opt for the procedure only after their weight has led to serious health consequences.
-Most procedures are performed in adults 18 to 54 years of age, but the number of adults older than 55 years of age choosing bariatric surgery has increased greatly.
+Most procedures are performed in adults 18 to 54 years of age, but the number of adults older than 55 years of age choosing metabolic and bariatric surgery has increased greatly.
 The use of these procedures in adolescents is still limited, but new evidence shows effectiveness in this population.
-The procedure rate per 100,000 adolescents increased from 0.8 in 2000 to 2.3 in 2003 [27].
-Another study showed that in academic centers alone, procedures increased to more than 100 cases from 2007-2009, double that seen from 2002-2006 [145].
+The procedure rate per 100,000 adolescents increased from 0.8 in 2000 to 2.3 in 2003 [23].
+Another study showed that in academic centers alone, procedures increased to more than 100 cases from 2007-2009, double that seen from 2002-2006 [24].

-Adolescent bariatric surgery (in patients younger than 18 years of age) has been proven effective but should be performed in a specialty center.
-Patient selection criteria should be the same as used for adult bariatric surgery.
+Adolescent metabolic and bariatric surgery (in patients younger than 18 years of age) has been proven effective but should be performed in a specialty center.
+Patient selection criteria should be the same as used for adult metabolic and bariatric surgery.

-The AHRO report estimates that inpatient costs of bariatric surgery are greater than \$1.2 billion, with a mean per-procedure cost estimated to be approximately \$10,000 to \$15,000, depending on type of surgery and associated factors [11; 23; 56; 144].
+The AHRQ report estimates that inpatient costs of metabolic and bariatric surgery are greater than \$1.2 billion, with a mean per-procedure cost estimated to be approximately \$10,000 to \$15,000, depending on type of surgery and associated factors [19; 25; 26; 27].
 Insurance coverage varies.
-Medicare covers common types of bariatric surgery for patients with body mass index (BMI) greater than 35 and at least one obesity-related comorbidity, if medical treatment for obesity has been unsuccessful.
+Medicare covers common types of metabolic and bariatric surgery for patients with body mass index (BMI) greater than 35 and at least one obesity-related comorbidity, if medical treatment for obesity has been unsuccessful.
 However, the surgery must be performed at a center approved by certification programs of the American College of Surgeons or the ASMBS [28].
 A list of approved centers is available at the Medicare website.
-Device manufacturers are lobbying the U.S. government and the health insurance industry to more fully cover bariatric surgery in order to provide access to the millions of obese Americans who might benefit from treatment and help save billions of dollars in healthcare costs.
+Device manufacturers are lobbying the U.S. government and the health insurance industry to more fully cover metabolic and bariatric surgery in order to provide access to the millions of obese Americans who might benefit from treatment and help save billions of dollars in healthcare costs.
 Some states require some level of coverage, but the requirements vary and often are not mandated for employers [29].

-BARIATRIC SURGERY
+METABOLIC AND BARIATRIC SURGERY

-Bariatric surgery is a general term for surgical procedures that alter the digestive tract to promote weight loss.
+Metabolic and bariatric surgery is a general term for surgical procedures that alter the digestive tract to promote weight loss.
 The surgery may reduce the size of the stomach or portion off a small area, reconfigure the small intestine, or comprise a combination of such alterations.
 Procedures that change the size of the stomach are called "restrictive."
 Those that reconfigure the intestine are "malabsorptive."